almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 * we look for winners
 * high power - head high, arms wide, chest open
 * low power - head down, arms closed off, shoulders rolled, looking sad
-* check your phone like a pro - do it closer to but not all the way on the high power side;
+* check Your phone like a pro - do it closer to but not all the way on the high power side;
 refrain from the low power side
 * there are seating power positions as well; ideally want to be in the middle; pay attention to this more in the video call

 ### Video call tips

-* before: lighting, gear (headphones vs speakers), dress to impress, prepare your background visual and audio
+* before: lighting, gear (headphones vs speakers), dress to impress, prepare Your background visual and audio
-* during: smile and wave, look at the dot (light on webcam), hand gestures, vocal power (dont be monotone)
+* during: smile and wave, look at the dot (light on webcam), hand gestures, vocal power (don't be monotone)

 ### Recap

 * visible hands with explantory gestures
 * eye contact
 * body posing
-* use your lowest natural tone; dont get too excited; talk while breathing out
+* use Your lowest natural tone; don't get too excited; talk while breathing out

 ### What next?

-* digitial first impress audio
+* digital first impress audio
-* record your elevator pitch
+* record Your elevator pitch
-* pay attention to what you do with your first impression of meeting somebody
+* pay attention to what You do with Your first impression of meeting somebody
 * [www.scienceofpeople.com](www.scienceofpeople.com)

 ## So You Think You're Too Old

 * based on their scale, I'm in Prime of my career; also that I enjoy my career
-* find your passion, find your purpose; your passion will lead you to your purpose;
+* find Your passion, find Your purpose; Your passion will lead You to Your purpose;
-is your passion visible to the organization? do you have skills and knowledge to complement your passion?
+is Your passion visible to the organization? do You have skills and knowledge to complement Your passion?
-* you need to be your own brand ambassador
+* You need to be Your own brand ambassador
-* if you do not like how you are perceived, then you need to change your brand
+* if You do not like how You are perceived, then You need to change Your brand
-* you are not alone in branding yourself
+* You are not alone in branding Yourself

-### develop your game plan
+### develop Your game plan

-* self assess yourself, then take action
+* self assess Yourself, then take action
-* what are you good at? what is your passion?
+* what are You good at? what is Your passion?
-* how would you describe yourself?
+* how would You describe Yourself?
-* how would those close to you (influencers, work-mates) describe you?
+* how would those close to You (influencers, work-mates) describe You?
-* based on your self-assessment, identify gaps and compose your brand statement
+* based on Your self-assessment, identify gaps and compose Your brand statement
-* if you don't like the narrative, stop complaining and do something about it; then find duties or jobs that leverage the skills that you have and want to do
+* if You don't like the narrative, stop complaining and do something about it; then find duties or jobs that leverage the skills that You have and want to do

-### you have to stay in the game
+### You have to stay in the game

-* keep yourself relevant
+* keep Yourself relevant
-* if you want to know the way, ask someone who has been there    -Chinese Proverb
+* if You want to know the way, ask someone who has been there    -Chinese Proverb
-* what you deliver on the job is different from what others bring to the job; thus creating your uniqueness to your career
+* what You deliver on the job is different from what others bring to the job; thus creating Your uniqueness to Your career

 ### personal development

-* you're responsible for your development, not your employer; as time goes on, your assignments will be driven by the business need; build yourself a toolkit
+* You're responsible for Your development, not Your employer; as time goes on, Your assignments will be driven by the business need; build Yourself a toolkit
 * get the most out of each assignment;
-* be interested in the work that your peers are doing; sometimes be willing to help, so that you can build capacity and to increase your skills; helping others now when you have knowledge,
+* be interested in the work that Your peers are doing; sometimes be willing to help, so that You can build capacity and to increase Your skills; helping others now when You have knowledge,
-* self-study - continue to learn and develop yourself
+* self-study - continue to learn and develop Yourself
-* expand your focus, don't box yourself in; expand your influence
+* expand Your focus, don't box Yourself in; expand Your influence

-### understand how you are going to be graded
+### understand how You are going to be graded

 * understand what the rules are; some of them change, some are static;

-### what's your product? what do you produce?
+### what's Your product? what do You produce?

-* your product is the thing that you deliver;
+* Your product is the thing that You deliver;
-* you as an engineer are in the business of creating solutions, and you have to sell yourself to others that you can do that
+* You as an engineer are in the business of creating solutions, and You have to sell Yourself to others that You can do that
-* you have to have the credibility
+* You have to have the credibility

 ### recap

-* find your passion, uncover your "why"
+* find Your passion, uncover Your "why"
-* perception is reality, develop a game plan, define your brand
+* perception is reality, develop a game plan, define Your brand
-* dont get benched, foucs on remaining relevant throughout your entire career
+* don't get benched, foucs on remaining relevant throughout Your entire career

 ### questions

-* if you are not receiving new opportunities, although you are a good performer and have a good reputation, then you may have to use your mentors or board of directors to get those opportunities and to vouch for you
+* if You are not receiving new opportunities, although You are a good performer and have a good reputation, then You may have to use Your mentors or board of directors to get those opportunities and to vouch for You
-* find who are the top performers and take note to what they are doing. then build and improve yourself based upon that
+* find who are the top performers and take note to what they are doing. then build and improve Yourself based upon that
-* hold your managers accountable for helping you through your career
+* hold Your managers accountable for helping You through Your career
 * True mentor relationships are give and take.
-Also needs to be with people that you true can connect to, not necessarily any person that can talk.
-Also mentors can be outside of your employer.
+Also needs to be with people that You true can connect to, not necessarily any person that can talk.
+Also mentors can be outside of Your employer.
 * Be willing to open up to others.
-Get out of your comfort zone.
+Get out of Your comfort zone.

 ## Mental Matters Live!